richo/dotfiles/README.md

 I've added notes to a few of these files (Xdefaults and Openbox rc.xml so far) with __NOTES__ showing the config elements that don't work unless you're running my fork.

 In both cases there are debian packages available at packages.psych0tik.net using

     deb http://packages.psych0tik.net/apt/ sid main contrib non-free

 (Only for sid)

+## Wiki

+I've created a wiki as a place to store things like config/cheatsheets that I couldn't think of a better place for.
+I've added it as a submodule to this repo so that they're fairly intrinsically linked.